chromium/chromium/content/browser/service_worker/README.md

 Service workers storage lasts indefinitely, i.e, there is no periodic deletion of old but still installed service workers.
 Installed service workers are only evicted by the [Quota Manager] (or user action).
-The Quota Manager controls several web platform APIs, including sandboxed filesystem, WebSQL, appcache, IndexedDB, cache storage, service worker (registration and scripts), and background fetch.
+The Quota Manager controls several web platform APIs, including sandboxed filesystem, WebSQL, IndexedDB, cache storage, service worker (registration and scripts), and background fetch.